When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Let's delve into the details of HMA's user interface.

-On the top left-hand side of the home screen, you’ll find a cogwheel icon that takes you to HMA VPN's Menu.
+On the top left-hand side of the home screen, you’ll find a cogwheel icon that takes you to HMA VPN's menu.
 The menu offers seven options:

-HMA VPN Connection Preferences on Windows
+HMA VPN Windows connection settings

 HMA VPN Advanced Preferences on Windows